Have you ever wondered what is causing your legs to swell on a hot day or at the end of a long day?

 It is firstly important to consult with your general practitioner, establishing the cause of your swelling to ensure you are partaking in the correct treatment pathway.
 If you are diagnosed with venous insufficiency we can help by providing a wide range of conservative treatment options:

 - Compression stockings to help reinforce the veins by using a gradient pressure to prevent blood pooling.

 - General treatment appointments to ensure healthy nail and skin care.

-- Accommodative orthopedic footwear with extra depth, width, or stretchy neoprene material.
+- Accommodative orthopaedic footwear with extra depth, width, or stretchy neoprene material.
 A good tip is to buy your shoes at the end of the day when your feet are more swollen to get the right fit.